poviolabs/PovioKit/Resources/Networking/README.md

   .decode(MyModel.self, decoder: decoder) // parse `MyModel` from the response, with custom `decoder`
 ```

-#### Sending data to the server is also a common task, which is very easy to do to using `AlamofireRestClient`.
+#### Sending data to the server is also a common task, which is very easy to do to using `AlamofireNetworkClient`.
 We have two options

 - Sending a `JSON` object: